Search

 9. Commonly Asked Questions about Goldfish Size Tank (FAQs)

-The minimum tank size for keeping goldfish as an aquarium pet, is 20 gallons for a single goldfish.
+What size tank does a goldfish need?
+The minimum tank size for goldfish, is 20 gallons for a single fish.

 Can I keep a goldfish in a small tank?